MoonRock000/retail-application/README.md

 >git clone https://github.com/MoonRock000/retail-application.git

+### 2. Install the bundler

+Install the bundler using following command:

+>bundle install

 ### 2. Create and Setup the Database
 Run the following commands to create and set up the database.
 ```